 How does it work?

 In order to be able to provide as accurate results as possible, we are using multiple algorithms in order to build a call graph from your app to the open-source dependencies you are using.
 Once we have that call graph we are able to say which of the vulnerabilities has a path leading from the app’s code down to the vulnerable function or package.
-In addition to the call graph, we also bring our deep security knowledge and expertise in order to solve cases in which a call graph is not enough.

 We split the results into 3 buckets: